Daniel-KM/Omeka-S-module-Contribute/README.md

 TODO
 ----

-- Make the token optional (allow anybody to edit).
+- [ ] Make the token optional (allow anybody to edit; review all rights).
-- Manage the fillable fields with a language, so it will simplify validation of translation.
+- [ ] Manage the fillable fields with a language, so it will simplify validation of translation (use advanced resource template).
-- Finalize value resources.
+- [ ] Finalize value resources.
-- Finalize select for resources (dynamic api query via chosen-select).
+- [ ] Finalize select for resources (dynamic api query via chosen-select).
-- Create an admin browse page with all contributes.
+- [x] Create an admin browse page with all contributes.
+- [ ] Remove the fallback contribution settings to simplify config and move all settings to advanced resource template.

 Warning